Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 Upon receiving these 2 events, the local system will use these events to prevent peer oscillations.
 The method of preventing persistent peer oscillation is outside the scope of this document.

+Any event related with PassiveQUICEstablishment SHOULD NOT be received in a function channel:
+ManualStart_with_PassiveTcpEstablishment event (Event 4), AutomaticStart_with_PassiveTcpEstablishment event (Event 5),  or AutomaticStart_with_DampPeerOscillations_and_PassiveTcpEstablishment (Event 7).
 Any other event received in the Idle state does not cause change in the state of the local system.

 #### Connect State